azavea/summer-of-maps-website/page-about.md

 # hero section
 hero:
   above-title: "About"
-  title: "Summer of Maps"
+  title: "The program"
-  subtitle: "Fellowship program and service for nonprofits focused on completing challenging, high impact projects."
+  subtitle: "Fellowship program for students and service for nonprofits focused on completing challenging, high impact projects."
 # hero section

 # This page uses Kramdown for content